SiggeAlfredsson/portfolio-frontend/README.md

 # PortfolioFrontend

 TODO
+- See stared post and navigate to them
 - comments have a set username, it needs to be changed to userId instead. couse this breaks if a username is changed..
 - edit images on a post
 - se list of stared and liked posts